Contact

 Live-in Caregivers

 Sometimes a person with a disability needs to have someone live with them to help with activities of daily living and to assist with safety.
-Fair housing laws provide “reasonable accommodations” for people with disabilities to have an additional bedroom to accommodate a live-in aide.
-The aide must be approved by the landlord who will usually do a criminal background check and medical documentation will be needed from a healthcare professional substantiating your need for a live-in aide.
-A live-in aide’s income is not counted as part of household income and they do not have rights of tenancy.
+Fair housing laws require most landlords and housing offices to provide “reasonable accommodations” for people with disabilities.
+There are many possible reasonable accommodations a person with a disability may needOne of these reasonable accommodations can be to have an additional bedroom for a live-in aide.
+In addition, the person with a disability will need to provide medical documentation from a healthcare professional detailing the need for reasonable accommodation.
+A live-in aide’s income is not counted as part of household income, and the live-in aide does not have rights of tenancy.
 This means that the aide cannot continue to live in your home if you are no longer living there.
 It also means that the aide must leave if you tell him/her you no longer want their services.
 It is important to discuss this with potential live-in aides.
 They need to understand that they are living with you to assist you at your request and that their housing depends on you being there and being satisfied with their services.
 This can be especially difficult when family members agree to be a live-in aide.

 It is also important to have a written agreement with the aide that spells out the services they will provide, the hours they will work and any other conditions that may be important to you.